 How to Use 1/4" 20 Taps

-The goal of tapping is to produce a threaded hole for a screw to access, so always have the bolt prepped to give you a clearer picture that you are on the right track.
+The goal of tapping is to create a threaded hole for a screw to fit into.
+Always have the bolt prepped beforehand to ensure you are on the right track during the tapping process.

 After drilling the initial hole, you’ll want to deburr the hole’s edge and eliminate any sharp edges.